KUL-RSDA/documentation/LIS/LIS_on_HPC.md

     $ ./compile
 ```

+/
 LIS and LDT runs {#sec:run}
 ================

 General
 -------

+When preparing a LIS simulation experiment, do not copy executables, modules, input folders, etc. into the experiment directory but work with links to save storage.
+e.g.:

+-   `$ ln -s path_to_LIS/LIS my_WORKDIR/LIS`

 Before submitting a job, the libraries and
 environment variables need to be sourced (load_modules and the modules directory are part of the compilation branch):